-For students who first enrolled prior to 2019 spring
+For students who first enrolled prior to 2019 spring (full-time start) or prior to 2018 fall (part-time start)

 A student will be subject to the additional requirements of academic supervision in either of the following two circumstances:

 - A full-time student's cumulative GPA is lower than 2.800 immediately after having attempted 30 credit hours or having completed 2 semesters, whichever occurs first. - A part-time student's cumulative GPA is lower than 2.800 immediately after having attempted 30 semester hours or having completed 4 semesters or sessions, whichever occurs first.